 A biomechanics expert may testify about how the collision contorted and twisted your body during a collision.
 A spine surgeon may provide expert testimony about the nature and extent of future required medical treatment.
 A life care planner may calculate other experts’ numbers to figure damages covering your past, present, and future personal injury medical expenses and lost wages.

 Some experts are retained as advisors called paid consultants to help shed light on important aspects of your injury case like jury consulting or running a moot court.
 As noted, some experts investigate cases and set up focus groups that help isolate and examine potential pitfalls during the case theme development process.

-Experts may also provide testimony about defective machines or farm equipment causing the accident, including resulting pain, emotional trauma, and suffering.
+Experts may also provide testimony about defective machines or farm equipment causing the accident, including resulting in pain, emotional trauma, and suffering.
 Defense experts will help defendants rebut the plaintiff’s evidence, forcing the trial jury to choose the more reliable, believable, and credible expert when returning a favorable verdict.

 Many experts are used for personal injury cases, including medical experts, mental health experts, accident reconstruction experts, economic experts, engineering experts, and other ad-hoc specialists.

 Hiring the best Los Angeles personal injury lawyer for help selecting your expert witness can be painstakingly arduous.
-After your lawyer first hears your story, they should know about weaknesses or legal issues requiring complex case assistance from a supporting expert witness.
-Our role in the expert witness selection process is securing victims a reasonable, affordable, honest witness.
+After your lawyer hears your story, they should know about weaknesses or legal issues requiring complex case assistance from a supporting expert witness.
+Our role in the expert witness selection process is securing victims with reasonable, affordable, honest witnesses.
 The client authorizes the legal team to seek out opinions from paid experts.
 These authorized experts give jury testimony proving the injured client’s burden of causation, liability, and damages under the evidence standard’s preponderance.